-SECTION I. The officers of the Association shall be President, Vice President, Secretary, and Treasurer, who shall be elected by the Board of Directors from its elected membership for a term of one (1) year, unless otherwise provided here, and shall hold office until their successors are elected and have qualified.
+SECTION I. The officers of the Association shall be President, Vice President, Secretary, and Treasurer, who shall be elected by the Board of Directors from its elected membership.
+The President is elected by the Board to serve for a term of two (2) years.
+The President shall not be re-elected to serve a second two (2) year term.
+Each of the Vice President, Secretary and Treasurer shall be elected by the Board for a term of one (1) year and shall hold office until their successors are elected and have qualified, but shall not be eligible for election for more than two (2) consecutive terms, except as provided herein.
 Election of officers shall be conducted as set forth in Article IX, Section II.
-Officers shall not be eligible for election for more than two (2) consecutive terms, except as provided herein.

 SECTION II.
 Officers Duties.
 The officers and their respective duties shall be as follows:

-(a) The President is elected by the Board to serve for a term of two (2) years.
-The President shall not be re-elected to serve a second two (2) year term.
-The President exercises a general executive control of the affairs of the Association; presides at all meetings of the Association, the Board, and the Executive Committee; appoints members of committees; serves as an ex-officio member of all committees; exercises the usual powers and performs the usual duties incident to the office of the President, and such other powers and duties as may from time to time be delegated to the President by the Board.
+(a) The President exercises a general executive control of the affairs of the Association; presides at all meetings of the Association, the Board, and the Executive Committee; appoints members of committees; serves as an ex-officio member of all committees; exercises the usual powers and performs the usual duties incident to the office of the President, and such other powers and duties as may from time to time be delegated to the President by the Board.

-(b) The Vice President is elected by the Board to serve for a term of one (1) year.
-The Vice President may be re-elected to a second one (1) year term, but may serve no more than two (2) consecutive years.
-In the absence or disability of the President, the Vice President shall perform the duties of the President.
+(b) In the absence or disability of the President, the Vice President shall perform the duties of the President.
 He or she shall have such other normal duties as the Board may from time to time prescribe.

-(c) The Secretary is elected by the Board to serve for a term of one (1) year.
-The Secretary may be re-elected to a second one-year term, but may serve no more than two (2) consecutive terms.
-The Secretary gives proper notice of all meetings of the Board and keeps a record of the appointment of all committees of the Board.
+(c) The Secretary gives proper notice of all meetings of the Board and keeps a record of the appointment of all committees of the Board.
 Furthermore, the Secretary keeps or causes to be kept a record of the minutes of all meetings of the Board and each of its committees.
 Any of the duties or powers of the Secretary may be performed by an assigned staff member, who shall be responsible to the Secretary for delegated tasks.

-(d) The Treasurer is elected by the Board to serve for a term of one (1) year.
-The Treasurer may be re-elected to a second one (1) year term, but may serve no more than two (2) consecutive years.
-The Treasurer supervises the accounts and financial resources of the Association, including but not limited to cash, securities, stocks, bonds and all other property, personal or real, tangible or intangible, owned by the Association.
+(d) The Treasurer supervises the accounts and financial resources of the Association, including but not limited to cash, securities, stocks, bonds and all other property, personal or real, tangible or intangible, owned by the Association.
 The Treasurer ensures the books are kept accurately and furnishes to the Board each year a financial statement audited by an independent certified accountant.
 The Treasurer may be required, by the Board or by statute, to furnish a bond for the faithful performance of his duties, and is the Chairperson of the Finance and Investment Committee.